STS Honorary Medal

 - Curriculum vitae

 - Description of the current project (no more than two pages)

 - Abstract to be presented at the STS Meeting

 - Current status as a master or doctoral student (confirmed by the supervisor)

 - Enrollment (confirmed by an immatriculation certificate)

 Successful applicants will be notified in October and personally awarded during the STS Meeting in Weimar.
-The award ceremony will be part of the General Assembly of the Society.
 Awards will be made payable by cheque and must be cashed at latest on December 31st of the same year.

 For the deadline and other details, please also refer to the effective STS Meeting home page.

 Please send your application to the STS Travel Grant Committee (firstname.lastname@example.org).